 How could we possibly forget one of our favourite things in the world?
 Food!
 This is a major part of every day life, so saving money here is really important.

 - Try to shop for fresh produce at local farmers’ markets to get the best deals, and if you’re looking for a chance to save even more money, then try to go at the end of the day for reduced prices.
 If you’re looking for a bite to eat while you’re out, opt for a pub lunch instead of eating at a restaurant.
-Some pubs offers a great meal (roasts, curries, pies, etc…) for as little as £6-8!
+Some pubs offers a great meal (roasts, curries, pies, etc…) for cheap!

 - Wetherspoons is a famous pub franchise with establishments all over the UK – it’s well known for its bargain prices, so keep it in mind the next time you’re out and about!